HackingGate/mpvx/README.md

 /usr/local/bin/mpv
 ```

-### Standalone MPV Executable
+### Standalone mpv Executable

-You can specify the `--mpvx-mpv-binary-path=` argument to indicate the MPV executable you'd like to use.
+You can specify the `--mpvx-mpv-binary-path=` argument to indicate the mpv executable you'd like to use.
 For example:

 ```bash
 /Applications/mpvx.app/Contents/MacOS/mpvx --mpvx-mpv-binary-path=/Applications/mpv.app/Contents/MacOS/mpv